 Findings and explanation of why rating has been given against above UNCT-SWAP criteria (a, b, c).
-Include relevant details and analysis a) The UNCT has carried out at least one capacity building event on the gender marker during the UNDAF/UNSDCF cycle.
-Not Met b) The UNCT has established and met a financial target for programme allocation for Gender Equality and Women's Empowerment (GEWE).
+Include relevant details and analysis

+Criteria a) The UNCT has carried out at least one capacity building event on the gender marker over the current UNSDCF cycle.